 By default, the Windows Firewall is turned on for both types of network locations: private (home or work in Windows 7) and public.
 If you want to turn it on or off for any of these network locations, check the appropriate “Turn on/off Windows Firewall” box and press OK.

-To disable it completely, you need to select "Turn off Windows Firewall" for both types of networks and press OK.
+To disable Windows Firewall, you need to select "Turn off Windows Firewall" for both types of networks and press OK.

 As you can see from this article, the basics about the Windows Firewall and how it works are not that complicated.
-However, if you want to get your hands dirty in configure more advanced rules that govern its functioning, you will need to document yourself a bit before doing so.
+However, if you want to get your hands dirty and configure the more advanced rules that govern how it works, you will need to educate yourself a bit before doing so.
 That's why we recommend you to read the guides shared below.
 And before you go, satisfy our curiosity: are you using the Windows Firewall, or do you prefer another firewall from a third-party?
 Use the comments form below to share your opinions.